xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 We need to make a `TaskMonitor` for each task and keep it around for the duration of the program.
 To keep the monitors around we'll make a struct and dump them all in there.
+Additionally, the monitors will have to be polled in a background thread and the values extracted and put into our metrics.
 Our initial struct looks like:

 ```rust
 pub struct StreamingMonitors {